mikey242/kudos-donations/readme.txt

 = 3.1.0 =
 * *NEW* Spam protection option (enabled by default).
 Automatically adds a honeypot field and timer for form to prevent/reduce spam.
 * *NEW* Improved "Welcome Guide" making it easier to get started with Kudos Donations
+* Option to disable [kudos] shortcode.
+If not needed this will prevent CSS/JS from loading when not needed.
 * Upgrade to Block API version 2.
 This increases the min WordPress version to 5.6.
 * Simplify completed payments settings (it is no longer possible to have a custom return url AND a pop-up message)
 * Change logging to database storage